Pupil Premium at Oakley Vale

-The current member of Senior Leadership responsible for Pupil Premium is Becky Annetts (firstname.lastname@example.org) and the link governor with responsibility for Pupil Premium is Warren Simpson.
+The current member of our Senior Management Team responsible for Pupil Premium is Francesca May (firstname.lastname@example.org).
+We also have a link governor with responsibility for Pupil Premium who reports back to the governing body.

 At Oakley Vale we have planned our spending carefully to ensure that it is spent to maximum effect.
 This has meant making informed decisions about our spending such as:

 - Ensuring that spending is directly linked to gaps in attainment;